bitrix24/b24restdocs/api-reference/entity/items/properties/entity-item-property-add.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
 - examples are missing
-- response in case of error is absent
+- no response in case of error

 {% endnote %}